mertsev/fullstack-slides/7-Homework.md

 **Goal:** Practice working with Docker Compose, Postgres, and connecting your Node.js app to a database.

 ## Tasks
-1. Use Docker Compose to run both Node.js and Postgres.
+1. Use Docker Compose to run both Node.js and Postgres with data persistence.
    **Example `docker-compose.yml`:**
    ```yaml
    version: '3.8'